cheuk209/tryme/README.md

 To architect my solution, I want to outline the services I would use on Azure:

 1. FastAPI: For ease of developing an API capable of data validation and async work

-2. Azure Web Service: Nice integration with most Python frameworks
+2. Azure Web Service: Nice integration with Python frameworks

-3. GitHub Actions: For source control, CI/CD pipelines, and project management (decided against it)
+3. GitHub Actions: For source control, CI/CD pipelines, and project management
 4. Azure Key Vault: to store sensitive info IE my API key from Alpha Vantage

 ## High-level plan of implementation
+I tried to be verbose and comprehensive in this documentation, so I will include both implementation, assumptions I have made, and reasoning behind the architectural decisions I have made.

 ### Application design
 Started developing the application using FastAPI.
-Given the actual task is very simply, there is nothing stopping me from writing all of my code on a singular `main.py`, however I will use design patterns to best structure my code so it looks clean, scalable and evolvable.
+Given the actual task is very simple, there is nothing stopping me from writing all of my code on a singular `main.py`, however I will use design patterns to best structure my code so it looks clean, scalable and evolvable.

 The project is divided into different modules (API, Core, Services, Models).
 The separation of concern makes the code more modular, easier to maintain, easier to test.